Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Product Kernels

-To prove the general $\nu$-parameter case, one must juggle various indices.
-To avoid notational headaches and highlight the key ideas of the proof, we focus on the 2-parameter case.
+To avoid notational headaches from juggling numerous indices and to highlight the key ideas in the proof, we focus on the 2-parameter case.
 The general $\nu$-parameter case follows from a few straightforward modifications.